patternfly/patternfly-react/packages/react-docs/UPGRADE-GUIDE.md

   - Renamed prop `text` to `content`.
 The type of the prop has been changed to `React.ReactNode` to allow for flexibility. [(#4063)](https://github.com/patternfly/patternfly-react/pull/4063)

 ## React charts
-- Updated Victory to package versions to 34.3.8 [(#3974)](https://github.com/patternfly/patternfly-react/pull/3974)
+- Updated Victory to package versions to 34.3.9 [(#3974)](https://github.com/patternfly/patternfly-react/pull/3974)
 - Removed the `@types/victory` dependency and updated the PatternFly charts to use the types introduced with Victory 34.x. [(#4138)](https://github.com/patternfly/patternfly-react/pull/4138)
-- Updated label prop types to sync with Victory 34.3.8 [(#4152)](https://github.com/patternfly/patternfly-react/pull/4152)
+- Updated label prop types to sync with Victory 34.3.9 [(#4152)](https://github.com/patternfly/patternfly-react/pull/4152)
 - Use `containerComponent={<VictoryZoomComponent />}` with Chart instead of `allowZoom`. [(#4278)](https://github.com/patternfly/patternfly-react/pull/4278)
 - Use `containerComponent={<VictoryZoomComponent />}` with ChartGroup instead of `allowZoom`. [(#4278)](https://github.com/patternfly/patternfly-react/pull/4278)
+- The `allowTooltip` prop was removed from `ChartVoronoiContainer` because Victory always provides a default tooltip.

 ## React icons
 - Updated types.